VeXeBB/MovieLib/README.md

 # MovieLib
-This is kind of "Movie Library" made by my for Kodilla course using themoviedatabe.com API.
+This is kind of "Movie Library" made by my using themoviedatabe.com API.

 ## Getting Started